GreeningDeserts/Global-Greening-and-Trillion-Trees-Initiative-article-for-better-regreening-and-reforestation/README.md

 # Global-Greening-and-Trillion-Trees-Initiative-article-for-better-regreening-and-reforestation
-Draft of very important paper
+Draft of very important paper for educational and scientific purposes